 A mug of this broth is also ideal for anyone who is feeling under-the-weather and in need of nourishing meal that is comforting yet gentle on the stomach.

-Having a St Patrick’s Day or Irish themed meal or celebration?
-Irish leek and oatmeal broth is a must!
+Having a St Patrick's Day or Irish themed meal or celebration?
+Irish leek and oatmeal broth is a delicious classic addition.

 Brotchan is an Irish word and translates to broth while Roi means king or chief, so the Irish name for this broth is actually King or Chief Soup.

 Leek and oatmeal broth dates back to at least 6th century Ireland where Irish folk made soups and broths from the fruits of their crops.
 The three most popular foods from that time was leeks, oats and milk.